skirexwastaken/NumScript/README.md

 ## Overview

 > NumScript, short for NumericalScript, is a lightweight, esoteric, interpreted scripting language designed for rapid numeric programming and writing simple scripts.

-> Its syntax is built around two-digit numeric token pairs, each representing a command, operation, or keyword.
+> Its syntax is built around two-digit numeric token pairs, each representing a command, operation, or keyword

 > Current NumScript version is 1.4

 ## Key Features

 > Token-Based Syntax: All instructions are built using numeric token pairs (e.g., 13, 01)..

 > Zero-Error Policy: NumScript never crashes.
 Mistyped or incomplete code will default to safe (though potentially unintended) behavior.

 > Real-Time Execution: The interpreter processes code one line at a time with immediate feedback.

 > Simplicity: NumScript features a minimalistic syntax and a limited set of data types, resulting in a lightweight and fast programming experience.